-See also:XYAddData(),XYInRect(),XYJoin(),XYRange()
+See also:XYAddData(),XYInChan(),XYInRect(),XYJoin(),XYRange()

-XYInRect()

-This function returns the number of data points in a channel of the current XY view that lie inside a rectangle.
+XYInRect() This function returns the number of data points in a channel of the current XY view that lie inside a rectangle.
 To be inside, a data point must lie between the low rectangle coordinate up to, but not including the high coordinate.
 This is so that two rectangles with a common edge will not both count a data point on the boundary.

-Func XYInRect(chan%, xl, yl, xh, yh);

-- chan% A channel number in the current XY view. - x1, xh The x co-ordinates of the left and right hand edges of the rectangle. xh must be greater than or equal to x1. - yl, yh The y co-ordinates of the bottom and top edges of the rectangle. yh must be greater than or equal to yl.
+Func XYInRect(chan%, xl, yl, xh, yh{, list%[]}); chan% A channel number in the current XY view. x1, xh The x co-ordinates of the left and right hand edges of the rectangle. xh must be greater than or equal to x1. yl, yh The y co-ordinates of the bottom and top edges of the rectangle. yh must be greater than or equal to yl. list% An optional array returned holding the indices of data points in the current sort mode that were inside.
+If the array is too small, the function returns the number that would have been returned had the array been large enough.
+You can read the points back with XYGetData().
 Returns The number of data points inside the rectangle or a negative error code.

-See also:XYInCircle(), XYGetData(), XYJoin(), XYRange()
+See also:XYInChan(),XYInCircle(),XYGetData(),XYJoin(),XYRange()